376 comments

 Why?
 Because I’m very interested in financial independence: that point when your passive non-work income is enough to pay for a hypothetical retired life of your choosing.
 Right now, Joe might be earning $250k and paying over $60,000 in income taxes.
 In retirement, he will probably be in a lower tax bracket.
 Plus income might come from dividends, long-term capital gains, or rent checks from investment properties he owns.
 He might even live in an area with a different tax rate.

-You need to deeply understanding your spending needs and wants in order to know if you can afford to retire.
+You need to deeply understand your spending needs and wants in order to know when you’ll have the option of retiring.
 Instead of taking random guesses at the factors above, I prefer to think of everything in terms of after-tax dollars.
 Take-home income instead of gross income.

 So if we sort out what is surely a twisted ball of credit card, EFT and ATM transactions, Joe’s monthly spending might look something like this: